MetalThoughts644/MetalThoughts644.github.io/_recipes/chevito.md

 ---

 * `4` thin slices steak
-* Coarse salt, to taste
-* Freshly ground black pepper, to taste

 >Sprinkle steaks with coarse salt and black pepper.
 Use a mallet to pound the steaks even thinner.